-The Business and the Programmers needs to agree on two things, each conceding a key point to the other.
-The Business needs to agree that the Programmers have heretofore gone more quickly than they really can, that they cannot sustain this pace, and that to do so merely hastens the ultimate decline of the entire product line, and perhaps the company.
-The Programmers need to agree that the Business has a legitimate need to deliver more features, that everyone's livelihood depends on this, and that trying to ask for more than the Programmers can deliver forms part of the Business's "job", as it were.
-The market compels them to do this.
+The Business and the Programmers need to agree on two things, each conceding a key point to the other.
+The Business needs to agree that the Programmers have been going more quickly than they really can, that they cannot sustain this pace, and that trying to do it leads to disaster.
+We are driving in a car accelerating towards a brick wall.
+The Programmers need to agree that the Business has a legitimate need to deliver more features, that everyone’s livelihood depends on this, and that “it’s the Business’ job” to ask for more than the Programmers can ever deliver.
+The market compels them to do this—if it doesn’t, then where does the revenue come from?
 In this equation, the Programmers have the responsibility to do whatever they can to maximize their ongoing delivery speed, and that includes regular, aggressive refactoring.

 Finally, both the Business and the Programmers have to agree that they have wasted too much time arguing about this and need to move forward.
 They want the same thing!
 They can have it!

 Thus, I propose a kind of detente.
 The Business agrees to remember that the Programmers always try their best to go at a fast-but-sustainable pace.
 The Programmers agree to remember that the Business also feels threatening pressure to perform, and that they don’t feel comfortable relying so much on the Programmers for their success.
 Each group needs the other desperately, and together they all want the same thing.

 …and let’s not forget the Testers and Operations and other departments.
 If we listen to each other, we’ll realize that we all want the same things, and together, we can make things so much better.